|

 We are

-always interested in purchasing, whether you have a single item for sale or an
+always interested in purchasing, whether you have a single item or an

 | |